 - Level 2.
 In this case, these applications are supposed to operate on y offline, Its disconnected use is almost impossible, such is the case Google Earth.

 - Level 3.
-This is the case of applications that only work online courses, As is the case of wikipedia.
+This is the case of applications that only work online, As is the case of wikipedia.

 Apart from this, that seems to me a classic is another article called «Where the GIS and the virtual world meet… »Interesting about virtual reality applied to GIS… although not everything can be believed so practical.